jmpr1991/jmpr1991/README.md

 🦠 - [**TSP problem optimization**](https://github.com/jmpr1991/TSP_problem): this is a Genetic Algorithm to solve the Travelling Salesman Problem.

 🦠 - [**ES optimization**](https://github.com/jmpr1991/ES-Optimization): this is an Evolution Strategy to optimize different functions.
+It can be easely adtaptable to the optimization of other functions.

+🦠 - [**DE optimization**](https://github.com/jmpr1991/DE-Optimization): this is an Differential Evolution strategy to optimize different functions.
 It can be easely adtaptable to the optimization of other functions.